enkidevs/curriculum/web/styling/positioning-tips/position-elements-with-position-sticky.md

 [1:position fixed]

 The `position: fixed` element positions relative to the viewport.
-This means it will always stay in the same place even if you scroll up/down the page.
+This means it will always stay in the same place even if you scroll up or down the page.